WES April 13th - 17th 2020

 6th Grade: Half the Recipe Here is a fun way for students to practice multiplying or dividing fractions.
 Start with a simple recipe for a favorite dish.
 Have them to calculate double or triple the recipe for their next large family gathering and write the new recipe down.
 Have them then find the amount of ingredients needed to make a smaller portion of the recipe just for them.
 They can divide it by 1/2, 3/4, 1/3 or 2/3.
 Create and enjoy!

-Friday: April 17th 2020 Character Education: Mrs. Wise will be reading a book to you...W e will provide the link for you!
+Friday: April 17th 2020 Character Education: Mrs. Wise is reading a book to you...W e will provide the link for you!